 The Oscar Paddock Mansion On Washington St. Along With The Other Paddock Mansions Were Sights To Behold

-One of the old homes on Washington Street that has long since departed is the Oscar Paddock mansion, once located next to sibling Edwin Paddock‘s mansion which has been home to the Jefferson County Historical Society for 100 years now (as of 2022) having been bequeathed as such upon the death of Edwin Paddock’s widow, Olive A. Wheeler Paddock.
+One of the old homes on Washington Street that has long since departed is the Oscar Paddock mansion, once located next to sibling Edwin Paddock‘s mansion, which has been home to the Jefferson County Historical Society for 100 years now (as of 2022), having been bequeathed as such upon the death of Edwin Paddock’s widow, Olive A. Wheeler Paddock.
 The Oscar Paddock mansion was unfortunately razed in 1917, five years before Olive’s death, though part of its estate, the former carriage house, would have a long history until its end came in 1971.
 Ironically, both the mansion and carriage house were victims of bank expansions.

 Six horse and eleven ox teams drew the die of the Paddock monument through the streets this morning towards the cemetery.
 The stone weighs 17 tons, and is next in weight to the base which weighs 23 tons.
 The sis the last of several parts of the monument, which will be an imposing and beautiful addition to the many attractions of Brookside cemetery.
 It was ordered and paid for by Oscar and Edwin L. Paddock.

-As for Oscar, he would set out to add on greatly to the old Benedict home he had occupied for nearly 25 years, using it as the nucleus to build something entirely different and within the likes of 2nd Empire architecture.
+As for Oscar, he set out to add on greatly to the old Benedict home he had occupied for nearly 25 years, using it as the nucleus to build something entirely different and within the likes of 2nd Empire architecture.
 In fact, the three brothers had very different styles altogether, from Edwin’s mix of Swiss Chalet and Tuscan Villa with Eastlake styling being built next door, to George’s makeover of what was initially a Georgian-style mansion within the next block.
-Oscar would also build a large carriage house on his estate at about the same time, one with a colorful history all its own.
+Oscar also built a large carriage house on his estate at about the same time, one with a colorful history all its own.

 Mrs. Charlotte Frances Paddock, 79 years of age, widow of the late Oscar Paddock, passed away at the family home at 216 Washington Street this morning at 5, following an illness due to her advanced age.
 For the past six years she had been a semi-invalid.Her death was not unexpected.